OpenSMTPD/OpenSMTPD/ci/README.md

 # Continuous Integration

-This directory contains CI/CD related scripts and resources
+This directory contains CI/CD related scripts and resources.

 CI/CD process leverages GitHub Actions as a primary automation platform since up to 20 parallel workflows are available for opensource projects.